BostonBSD/financials/README.md

 # finhub.io-stock-ticker
 Keeps track of personal financial data such as gold/silver prices and stock prices.
 Can also calculate RSI and fetch historical data via Yahoo!

+This application depends upon the following packages:

+gtk+-3.0 json-glib-1.0 glib-2.0 libcurl sqlite3 cmake

+Once these packages are installed, open a terminal to the project root directory. make a "build directory:

+mkdir build

+and type:

+src/make

+The resulting binary should be in the build directory, which you can copy to wherever your user binaries are installed.

+You need an account at finhub.io, which will give you an access key.

+I've tested builds on FreeBSD 13.1 and Fedora 36.